SiryZex/SiryZex/README.md

-<h1 align="left">Hey 👋 What's up?
-My name is Xia-Vyan Dainels and I'm a Junior Data Scientist, glad you found interest in my work</h1>
+<h1 align="left">Hey, What's up?
+My name is Xia-Vyan Dainels👋 and I'm a Junior Data Scientist, glad you found interest in my work</h1>

 ###